amyxu-08/ecommerce/README.md

 * Payment & Checkout
     * This application uses Stripe API to integrate payment forms and allow for flexible modes of payment.
+* Email Service
+    * The free EmailJS service is used to handle all automated outward communcation with users about their orders.

 ### Feature Statuses